-In total £400 million was paid out in claims last year, highlighting why having the right level of Travel Insurance is so important.
+In total £400 million was paid out in claims in the same year.

 Commenting on the stats, the ABI’s Senior Travel Policy Adviser, Charlie Campbell, said:

-One customer was relaxing on a beach in Alicante, Spain when she started to suffer from breathing difficulties.
+Relaxing on a beach in Alicante, our customer started to suffer from breathing difficulties.

 She was quickly admitted to a local hospital where she received treatment.

 The client was diagnosed with chronic obstructive pulmonary disease (COPD) triggered by the humid weather.

 Her Travel Insurance paid the medical bills and covered the cost of bringing her back to the UK accompanied by a medical professional.